NGO To Tinubu: Improve On Pension, Workers Welfare Policies, Food Security, Others

 Folalumi Alaran in Abuja

-CSCHEI noted that the government at the centre has done well in some thematic areas but it advised that there is need for an improvement in some areas such as pension, workers welfare policies and food security, among others.
+CSCHEI noted that the government at the centre has done well in some thematic areas but it advised that there is need for an improvement in some areas such as pension, workers welfare policies, food security among others.

 According to CSCHEI, “Health Insurance Coverage: approximately 19.1 million Nigerians had health insurance coverage by December 2024, an increase from 16.8 million in 2023.